-&lt;sup>10 We are not aware of good estimates of how the costs of mammography have changed over time.
+9 We are not aware of good estimates of how the costs of mammography have changed over time.
 Mammography technology, however, seems not to have changed substantially over the period we study, in part motivating our choice to study this period (i.e., our study period is before the widespread adoption of computer-aided detection and magnetic resonance imaging for mammography) (Fenton et al. 2010).

-screenings even in the absence of a mandate?
-Note that the population at risk of using a mammogram is very large (both absolutely and relative to other benefits such as infertility and substance abuse treatment): currently, the ACS (USPSTF) recommends that all women age 40 (50) and older get regular screening mammograms.
+10 Ideally we would observe the marginal premium cost of adding mammograms to an insurance policy.
+Evidence from a 2000 Texas Department of Insurance report on the cost of mandates suggests that the Texas mandate for mammography screening was responsible for 0.6% of total premium costs (Albee et al. 2000).
+The Departments of Health and Human Services, Labor, and the Treasury estimated a slightly larger figure (1.5%) for all preventive care services (not just mammography) required to be covered with no cost sharing under the Affordable Care Act for using a mammogram is very large (both absolutely and relative to other benefits such as infertility and substance abuse treatment): currently, the ACS (USPSTF) recommends that all women age 40 (50) and older get regular screening mammograms.
 And, even though the direct costs of screening are fairly low, the subsequent costs associated with a positive screening-diagnostic mammography, biopsy, chemotherapy, mastectomy, and other cancer treatments-can be much larger.
-Like many screening tests, mammograms have a high false positive rate even at a point in time which can lead to high rates of false positives over a woman's lifetime experience of many screenings (upwards of 10 percent of screening mammograms can produce abnormal results).
+Like many screening tests, mammograms have a high false positive rate even at a point in time which can lead to high rates of false positives over a woman's lifetime experience of many screenings.
+(Upwards of 10 percent of screening mammograms can produce abnormal results.
+Given that the vast bulk of women screened do not have cancer (remember about 40,000 women are diagnosed each year), the vast bulk of these are false positives.